-Under engine misfire conditions, excessive exhaust temperatures could damage the catalytic converter, the fuel system, interior floor coverings or other vehicle components, possibly causing a fire.
+Under engine misfire conditions, excessive exhaust temperatures Under engine misme conditions, excessive could damage the catalytic converter, the fuel system, interior floor coverings or other vehicle components, possibly causing a fire.

 Air bag readiness

 Momentarily illuminates when the ignition is turned ON.
 If the light fails to illuminate, continues to flash or remains on, have the system serviced immediately.